MichaelAGolden/pymerchant/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-# This project has been about 40 days in the making
-I drew inspiration for this game from some of my favorite trading simulation games such as Vermeer, The Patrician IV, Port Royale, 1869

-I set out with a goal to capture the simple elements of these games that were enjoyable.
-I studied Finance and Economics and have a BBA in Finance from Texas State 2014 As such, I was really most interested in constructing a trading simulation that might have a little more rigor than just purely random numbers and outputs.

-# Update 4/21/24
-revisiting project to see what easy improvements can be made to the game with my knowledge now